 Point of Presence— A station's point of presence is the place in the network where the station is being advertised.
 For instance, if an access switch is advertising reachability to the station via a routing protocol, the interface on which the route is being advertised is considered the station's point of presence.

-Station— A user's device that connects to and requests service from the network.
+Station—A user's device that connects to and requests service from the network.
 The device may have a wired, wireless or both interfaces.

-Unknown Switch— A peer access switch that is not part of the local switch's peer group.
+Switch outside the SPG—A peer access switch that is not part of the local switch's peer group.

 Foreign Mobility Controller— The mobility controller providing mobility management service for the station in a foreign mobility sub-domain.
 The foreign mobility controller acts as a liaison between access switches in the foreign sub-domain and the mobility controller in the home domain.